|CELEBRATING OUR 21st YEAR||

 - Querceto in Chianti - Tinaia for 8

-First floor: Ten steps up to a landing with two single, joinable beds.
+First floor: Ten steps up to a landing with a queen size bed.

 When rented for 3 guests: Upon request, a single bedroom is opened on the ground floor with two entry steps down into the room.
 The cost to open this room is $115 per week.